Figure 1. DMSP-OLS detection of power outages the night of January 1, 2005 for the northern tip of Sumatra.

 The Defense Meteorological Satellite Program maintains a constellation of two satellites in sun-synchronous, near-polar orbit at altitudes of approximately 833 km, an inclination of 98.8 degrees, and an orbital period of 102 minutes.
 One satellite is in a dawn - dusk orbit, the second in a day - night orbit.
 The DMSP platforms are three axis stabilized, with roll, pitch, and yaw variations kept to within +/- 0.01 degrees.
-The NOAA National Geophysical Data Center (NGDC) serves as DoD's archive of data for the DMSP sensors.
+The NOAA National Centers for Environmental Information (NGDC) serves as DoD's archive of data for the DMSP sensors.
 The U.S. Air Force Global Weather Central sends DMSP data to NGDC using a high speed data line.
 The DMSP archive was established in March of 1992, and began receiving data on a daily basis in September of 1992 and has operated continuously since that time.
 At NGDC the DMSP data are decompressed, deinterleaved into separate orbit length files for each sensor.

 The DMSP Operational Linescan System (OLS) is an oscillating scan radiometer designed for cloud imaging with two spectral bands (VIS and TIR) at 2.7 km pixel resolution and a swath of 3000 km.
 The VIS bandpass straddles the visible and near-infrared portion of the spectrum with a full-width-half-maximum (FWHM) of 0.58 - 0.91 um.
 The TIR band has a FWHM of 10.3 - 12.9 um.
 The wide swath widths provide for global coverage four times a day: dawn, day, dusk, night.
 The VIS band signal is intensified at night using a photomultiplier tube (PMT), making it possible to detect faint VNIR emission sources.
 The PMT system was implemented for the detection of clouds at night.
 With sunlight eliminated, the light intensification makes it possible to detect city lights, gas flares, and fires.